 (b) Require the Contractor to deliver a revised Environmental Management and Monitoring Plan, taking into account the findings and recommendations of the Commission.
 A revised plan shall be subject to the process under regulation 11.

 9. The Commission shall report annually to the Council on such performance assessments and any action taken pursuant to paragraphs 5 to 8 by it or the Secretary-General.
 Such report shall include any relevant recommendations for the Council’s consideration.
 Such report shall be published on the Authority’s website.

-10. The Secretary-General shall inform the sponsoring State or States of any action taken pursuant to this regulation.
+10. The Secretary-General shall inform the Sponsoring State or States of any action taken pursuant to this regulation.